Champions (1975 team): Publication history

 A common criticism of The Champions was that the team lacked any sort of theme or reason for the members to continue working together.
 Isabella intended from the beginning for the Champions to be a superhero team for the common man, but admitted that the series never brought this theme across in a convincing way.
 The team never acquired their own rogues gallery, and instead battled established Marvel villains such as Pluto, the Stranger, and Kamo Tharnn, along with the occasional new foe such as Swarm.
-The Black Widow is elected the leader of the Champions in issue #5, and in issue #7 the team gets a headquarters.
+The Black Widow is elected the leader of the Champions in issue #6, and in issue #7 the team gets a headquarters.
 Russian heroine Darkstar became a regular character starting in issue #10, though she never actually joins the team.
 Black Goliath guest-stars in issue #11.

-In an effort to boost the series's flagging sales, the Champions were featured as guest-stars for three consecutive months: in Iron Man Annual #4 (August 1977), The Avengers #163 (September 1977), and Godzilla, King of the Monsters #3 (October 1977).
+In an effort to boost the series' flagging sales, the Champions were featured as guest-stars for three consecutive months: in Iron Man Annual #4 (August 1977), The Avengers #163 (September 1977), and Godzilla, King of the Monsters #3 (October 1977).
 The attempt failed, and Champions was cancelled with issue #17.
 The second-to-last issue continued a story involving a power struggle between villains Doctor Doom and Magneto from the title Super-Villain Team-Up.
-Loose plot threads left by the last issue were wrapped up in Peter Parker, The Spectacular Spider-Man #17-18 (April–May 1978), in which the Champions disband.
+Loose plot threads left by the last issue were wrapped up in Peter Parker, The Spectacular Spider-Man #17–18 (April–May 1978), in which the Champions disband.

 In the short story "On the Air", published in the 1996 anthology The Ultimate X-Men, an interviewer asks the Angel about the Champions.
 The Angel defends the group's worth, saying they should be judged not by the short time they were together, but by how many people they helped.
 The group briefly reunite in an X-Force/Champions Annual.
 An issue of The Incredible Hulk features an untold tale of the Champions.
+The 2017 Iceman series included a Champions reunion in which Iceman, Angel, Darkstar, Hercules, and Ghost Rider gather to reminisce about Black Widow, who died during the Secret Empire series.

 A new team also called the Champions, composed of teenage superheroes and with no connection to the 1970s team, debuted in October 2016.

+Team roster

 Trademark dispute

-In 1987, Heroic Publishing began using the name "The Champions" for a role-playing game series which has been adapted into comic books.
-The United States Patent and Trademark Office ruled that Marvel had abandoned its trademark of the name and could no longer use it, causing a planned 2007 revival of the series to be renamed The Order.
-This has since been resolved, with Marvel publishing a new Champions series that debuted following their Civil War II event.
+In 1987, Heroic Publishing began using the name "The Champions" for a comic book series based on a role-playing game.
+In 1988, the United States Patent and Trademark Office ruled that Marvel had abandoned its trademark of the name and could no longer use it, causing a planned 2007 revival of the series to be renamed The Order.

+This dispute was later resolved, with Marvel in 2016 publishing a new Champions series that debuted following their Civil War II event.
+Heroic Publishing's president Dennis Mallonee commented in 2025, "I've always been on good terms with Marvel.
+We came to a nice accommodation regarding their use of the Champions trademark, and we both ended up happy."